 Go to the vet in severe cases

-Generally, the owner's despair regarding itching or regular diarrhoea is as great as their helplessness in seeking suitable countermeasures.
-If there are severe symptoms, it's essential to seek out a vet.
+If there are severe symptoms triggered by a sensitive stomach, it's essential to seek out a vet.
 In less serious cases, you should go through the listed criteria or create a “feeding log” in order to gather reference points and be able to adapt the diet.

 Less well-tolerated sources of protein

-When providing commercial food for cats with a sensitive stomach, the most important step is choosing a food with only one or a maximum of two sources of proteins that can be easily digested, cause few allergies and if possible aren't familiar to the organism.
-For instance, Hill’s Feline Sensitive Stomach fulfils these criteria, containing chicken as the sole source of protein.
+When providing commercial food for cats with a sensitive stomach, the most important step is choosing a an easily digestible food.
+This means maximum of two sources of protein.
+This reduces the risk of allergies greatly, too.
+For instance, Hill’s Prescription Diet Feline Digestive Care fulfils these criteria by using chicken as the only protein.
 Carbohydrates are provided by easily digestible rice.
 This means that the body isn't overloaded with a wide range of different proteins and uses vitamin E as an anti-oxidant to support its immune defence.